revyos/docs/docs/Installation/licheepi4a-windows.en.md

 ![Core board-info](./image%20for%20flash/card-info.png)

-In the result after scanning, the second part of the number is the memory + storage configuration of the core board.
+In the result after scanning, the second part of the number is the memory + storage configuration of the SoM.

 After confirming the board specifications, download, verify, and extract the corresponding uboot, boot, and root files (the uboot file does not need to be extracted).
 This part can refer to the "Booting from SD Card" section above.